Taste of Chaos: Ernie Ball International Battle Of The Bands

-Mike Kelso - Music Marketing Director for Rockstar Energy Drink.

-Kevin Scoles - Artist Relations/Events Marketing Ernie Ball Inc.

-Tours by year

-Taste of Chaos tours were conducted annually in 2005 through 2010, then again in 2015 and 2016.
+The bands were selected based on their musicianship and live performance ability.
+They were judged by the founders of TOC and by a group of representatives from corporate sponsors such as Ernie Ball Inc., PureVolume, Guitar Center, and Rockstar.

 Compilations

-As does the Warped Tour with their compilations, the Taste Of Chaos tour releases compilations of the bands that are on the tour.
+As does the Warped Tour with their compilations, the Taste of Chaos tour releases compilations of the bands that are on the tour.